Dus Bahane 2.0

-Development

 The song was recorded, mixed and mastered by Eric Pillai - Future Sound Of Bombay in Mumbai.
 The song is arranged and programmed by Meghdeep Bose.

 Music video

 The makers of Baaghi 3 released its first song "Dus Bahane 2.0" on Wednesday.
 The track is a rehash of the title track "Dus Bahane" of 2005 film Dus.
 The music video featured Tiger Shroff and Shraddha Kapoor.

 Release

 A teaser of the song was released on 1 February 2020.
 The official song was released on the T-Series's YouTube channel on 12 February 2020.
 The song was also made available for Online streaming on Saavn, iTunes and Gaana on the same day.
 The full music album was released on 5 March 2020 by T-Series.